Perseverance (Hatebreed album): Background and release

-Many tracks are short, explosive bursts rather than long compositions — a common trait in hardcore/metalcore of that period.
-Lyrically and tonally, Perseverance emphasizes resilience, fighting against adversity, not giving up, themes of strength in the face of opposition.
+Many tracks are short, explosive bursts rather than long compositions a common trait in hardcore/metalcore of that period.
+Lyrically, Perseverance emphasizes resilience, fighting against adversity, not giving up, themes of strength in the face of opposition.
 The track “I Will Be Heard” is especially iconic for its call-to-action / motivational tone.
+Jasta stated in an interview “I knew it was definitely different from what we had done on the first album, and I knew that we'd have to grow as a band and get away from some of that stuff that we did on the first album so that people would take us a little more seriously.”